File Complaint/Ask Question

 • A statement describing the result you are seeking.

 When documenting a complaint, it is also important to maintain a log of telephone conversations; including the name, title, and contact number of the person you spoke with, as well as the date and what was discussed.

 In order to assist us in requesting and receiving information and documents on your behalf, please complete and send/fax to us the Third Party Authorization Form.

 What Happens Next?

 A member of our Consumer Services staff will contact you regarding your complaint/inquiry as soon as possible and may require additional information or clarification.
 Please ensure that the Department is able to respond effectively to your complaint/inquiry by providing all requested information and important facts/circumstances pertaining to the complaint/inquiry being filed.
-The Department deems any information provided to the Department of Banking to be confidential and will not release such information without your permission or unless disclosure is authorized or required under the law.
+The Department deems any information provided to the Department of Banking and Securities to be confidential and will not release such information without your permission or unless disclosure is authorized or required under the law.

 Upon receipt of a written complaint, the Consumer Services Division will send a copy of the complaint to the financial institution or licensee, which then has 30 days to provide a written response to the Consumer Services Division.
 The length of time it takes to resolve a matter will depend on the complexity of the issues, whether we need any additional information, and the number of complaints the Consumer Services Division receives.
 If you have an emergency situation such as the imminent loss of your home, please contact us by telephone.

 If the consumer does not want a financial institution or licensee to read the complaint, the Consumer Services Division will honor that request.
 Be sure to clearly state your wishes in the complaint.
 Confidential complaints will not receive a response from the Consumer Services Division.
 Instead, the complaint may be filed for review by Department examiners at the next regularly scheduled examination.